The ultrarelativistic limit of Kerr: The ultrarelativistic limit of Kerr

 The ultraboosting procedure taken in this paper is somewhat Byzantine, but the resulting line element is in the Kerr-Schild impulsive pp-wave class \eqref{ppwave}, with profile function\footnote{We have normalized the lightfront energy of the solution with a factor of 2 relative to~\cite{Ferrari:1990tzs}.} \be f(x^\perp)=8\,G_{N}P_{-}\,\log(\mu\,|r^2+a^2|)\,, \ee where $a:=\sqrt{-a^{\mu}a_{\mu}}$ and $a^{\mu}$ is the usual rescaled Pauli-Lubanski pseudovector.
 In~\cite{Ferrari:1990tzs}, the stress tensor of this metric is claimed to be \be T_{--}=P_{-}\,\delta(x^-)\,\delta(r-a)\,, \ee corresponding to a null ring of radius $a$.
 If true, this would certainly be an interesting candidate for the massless limit of Kerr, retaining a finite ring radius with large distance spin effects.

 Unfortunately, the claim \eqref{FPST0} seems to be erroneous.
 A careful calculation of the stress tensor associated with \eqref{FP1}, which we defer to Appendix~\ref{EM-FP}, actually leads to \be T_{--}=-2P_{-}\,\delta(x^-)\,\frac{a^2}{(r^2+a^2)^2}\,\frac{1}{\pi}\,, \ee which is the stress tensor of a null dust, completely de-localized in the transverse plane.
 As such, this metric is not in our `admissible' class of metrics to describe an ultraboosted black hole, and it is easy to see that it also violates the weak energy condition.
-In the $a\to0$ limit, this stress tensor becomes that of the shockwave, as expected, since \eqref{FPST1} is essentially a Poisson distribution in $r$ controlled by the $a$ parameter.
+More recently, the same line element has been derived using off-shell techniques \cite{Cristofoli}.
+In this case, the unphysical nature of the solution can be attributed to the ambiguity in the use of off-shell amplitudes, which are not unique.
+This is why we chose to adopt an on-shell description for shock waves (\ref{eq:eik-pro-map}), in order to avoid this ambiguity.

 While it is not appropriate to describe the massless limit of the Kerr metric, it is worth noting that the metric \eqref{FP1} still has some interesting applications.
 For instance, in celestial holography it corresponds to a conformal primary operator on the celestial sphere~\cite{Pasterski:2020pdk}, and celestial amplitudes computed in this background have surprisingly good convergence properties~\cite{Gonzo:2022tjm} -- probably due to the extended nature of the source \eqref{FPST1}.